 Instead of staples or nails, use light clips.
 Light clips help you avoid Christmas season roof damage.
-They’re easy to install to the gutters and grooves of the roof and hold them securely in place without putting a strain on your shingles.
+They’re easy to install on the gutters and grooves of the roof and hold them securely in place without putting a strain on your shingles.
 When the season is over, they’re just as easy to remove.

 Pro tip: Be cautious not to put too much weight on your gutters.
-Space the clips out, so the weight of the lights and decorations are evenly distributed.
+Space the clips out so the weight of the lights and decorations are evenly distributed.